MattMckenzy/Casheesh/README.md

 ## Installation

 You can self-host it on any server, as it is cross-platform, but I designed it with Docker in mind.
-See below for my setup.
+See below for an example Docker configuration.

+As an alternative, I've added a "Release" folder at root that contains the published website.
+You can use this to host the website directly on any server or system without the use of Docker.
+You can configure the contained "Casheesh.bat" file to modify the port or culture that Casheesh will use.

 # Docker

-If you wish to install Casheesh via docker, here's how I configure my installation :
+If you wish to install Casheesh via docker, here are example configuration files.

+The below file is the docker-compose file I use, including the port on which I host Casheesh as well as the culture locale Casheesh uses for currency format.

 ## docker-compose.yaml
 ```yaml